 For the most part, Kirby consistently delivers new and unique fun gameplay experience.
 While Kirby Star Allies lacks depth compared to Kirby: Planet Robobot.
 Or Kirby: Triple Deluxe.
 I still enjoyed this one.

 The gameplay hook this time revolves around Kirby’s enemies.
 Who in this game join you as allies.
 This gives Kirby Star Allies a New Super Mario Bros like feel.
 With some occasionally unique puzzles added to the formula.
 Everything looks lovely in HD too and the final boss impressed me.
 It’s definitely one of Kirby’s most epic boss fights in the whole series.

 However, it’s too simple for me and way too easy.
 Also, unlike most Kirby games I didn’t feel the need to replay the story mode.
 The optional side stuff lacks excitement.
 Fortunately, Nintendo significantly patched the games since it’s the initial release.
 So I may end up replaying this again once the price drops.

 What an incredible Spider-Man game!
 Insomniac nailed the web-slinging.
 I never got tired of the wall running on buildings and free-falling from the sky.
 The story feels fresh and exciting.
 Thankfully it isn’t origin story about Green Goblin again.
 All the actors do a great job and the story keeps you motivated to see it through the end.
 Almost, the perfect Spider-Man game.
 My only nitpicks involve the side quests.
 A lot of the open-world missions feel underwhelming.
-Love those pigeon chases and the creative Osborn challenges.
-The stealth missions for Mile and Mary Jane felt kind of boring too.
-I imagine Spider-Man 2 surpasses this one and remedies its flaws with ease once it hits PS5 in 2021.
+Like the stealth missions for Miles Morales and Mary Jane which feel kind of boring.
+Love those pigeon chases and the creative Osborn challenges though!
+I imagine Spider-Man 2 will surpasses this one and remedies its flaws with ease once it hits PS5 in 2021.

 Thanks for reading!